MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

 The default style (`MahApps.Styles.MultiSelectionComboBoxItem`) looks like the one from the normal `ComboBox`.

 If you want to present `CheckBoxes` to the user you can use the `MahApps.Styles.MultiSelectionComboBoxItem.CheckBox` style:

+The two Windows sets bring their own rows along, `MahApps.Styles.MultiSelectionComboBoxItem.Win10` and `…WinUI` with `…CheckBox.Win10` and `…CheckBox.WinUI` beside them, and the set picks the plain one for you.
+All four share the one template, `MahApps.Templates.MultiSelectionComboBoxItem.CheckBox`, so what tells them apart is the colours.

 ![](images/MultiSelectionComboBox_DropDown_CheckBox.png)